King Louis XVI of France

 painting by Antoine-François Callet. source: Wikipedia

-In 1770, his grandfather, King Louis XV, entered into an alliance with Empress Maria Theresa of Austria, and soon a marriage was arranged between the two dynasties.
-Louis-Auguste became engaged to Empress Maria Theresa’s youngest daughter, Maria Antonia.
+In 1770, his grandfather, King Louis XV, allied with Empress Maria Theresa of Austria, and soon a marriage was arranged between the two dynasties.
+Louis-Auguste became engaged to Empress Maria Theresa’s youngest daughter Maria Antonia.
 The two were second cousins, once removed, through their mutual descent from Leopold I, Holy Roman Emperor.

 The marriage of Louis-Auguste and Maria Antoinette, May 16, 1770. source: Wikipedia